luwes/playerx-oembed/README.md

 Uses the media platform's oEmbed API when possible and enriches the response with useful metadata / structured data from the content URL using [Cloudflare workers](https://developers.cloudflare.com/workers/).

+The following metadata is added if possible; `upload_date`, `duration`, `content_url`, `embed_url`.

+If the provider offers `inline` and `iframe` embeds like Wistia or Brightcove this API will output the `inline` embed code.
+This is most performant and gives the developer more control over video playback.

 ## Quick Example

 A consumer makes the following HTTP request: